OpenUserJS/OpenUserJS.org/views/includes/documents/Violentmonkey-for-Brave.md

-## Violentmonkey for Chromium
+## Violentmonkey for Brave
 <img src="https://raw.githubusercontent.com/wiki/OpenUserJS/OpenUserJS.org/images/violentmonkey_icon.min.svg?sanitize=true" width="128" height="128" align="right">

-Violentmonkey is a userscript manager for the [Chrome][chrome], [Chromium][chromium], [Firefox][firefox], [Opera][opera] web browser, written by [gera2ld][gera2ld].
+Violentmonkey is a userscript manager for the [Brave][brave], [Firefox][firefox], and [Opera][opera] web browser and formerly the [Chrome][chrome], [Chromium][chromium] browsers using Manifest v2.x, written by [gera2ld][gera2ld].

 ### Installing Violentmonkey

 To get userscripts going with the desktop version of Violentmonkey, first you have to install it from the [Chrome Add-ons website][chromeAddons].

-![Screenshot of Violentmonkey page in Chromium Add-ons website][chromeAddonsScreenshot1]
+![Screenshot of Violentmonkey page in Brave Add-ons website][braveAddonsScreenshot1]

-From the Violentmonkey page in the Chromium Add-ons website, click the green "Add to Chromium" button to install the extension.
-Once Violentmonkey has finished installing, you should see a pop-up confirming that Violentmonkey has been added to Chromium.
-This should point to a new Violentmonkey icon at the top of the Chromium window, next to the address bar.
+From the Violentmonkey page in the Chromium Add-ons website, click the green "Add to Brave" button to install the extension.
+Once Violentmonkey has finished installing, you should see a pop-up confirming that Violentmonkey has been added to Brave.
+This should point to a new extension puzzle piece, near the top of the Brave window, next to the address bar.
+Inside the menu will be Violentmonkey.

 ### Installing Userscripts